piot/ansi-pretty-print/README.md

 # ansi-pretty-print

 A Rust library for pretty-printing structured data with ANSI color support and ligatures.
-Mostly used for debug outputs.
+Mostly used for debug outputs for compilers.

 ## Features